 NINJA Only Path: All NINJA.
 All the time.

 We know you took killer notes over your course lectures … re-write those 😀

-If taking notes just wasn't in the cards this time around, and you did the best you could do, then we suggested re-write the NINJA Notes.
+If taking notes just wasn't in the cards this time, and you did the best you could, we suggested re-writing the NINJA Notes.

 NINJA Only Path: Same as above.
 Re-writing the NINJA Notes is just as effective.

 It All Comes Together in a Final Review.

 Step 5 is the same for both the NINJA Only and NINJA as a Supplement Path.